AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/methodology_report.md

 ## Modeling

 In the modeling phase, we applied various machine learning algorithms, including logistic regression, decision tree, neural network, and random forest, to the training data.
 We fine-tuned the hyperparameters of each algorithm using cross-validation to obtain the best possible performance.

+## Evaluation

+In the evaluation phase, we evaluated the performance of each model using various metrics, including accuracy, precision, recall, F1 score, and ROC AUC score.
+We compared the performance of each model and selected the best performing model to be deployed.